 MMO: Who were some of your favorite players growing up?

 David: I grew up a Chicago Cubs fan.
 I grew up in Denver and we didn’t have a team at the time and no one really to root for.
 So you had TV to entertain you baseball wise, so coming home from elementary school and then moving out to California it was WGN or TBS and out in California you had the Dodgers out there.
 Every day the Cubs would be on TV and I’d get home and (watch) the Cubs game, and so I really grew up a Cubs fan.

 Loved Harry Caray and really that ’89 Cubs team was the first team I really, really remember.
 Ryne Sandberg, Shawon Dunston, I loved the Hawk (Andre Dawson), Rick Sutcliffe.
 I loved everything about the Chicago Cubs growing up and still am, still a big Cubs fan.

-MMO: Walk me through draft night for you, did you have any idea the Giants were looking to take you 22nd overall in the 1st round in 2003?
+MMO: Walk me through the Draft.
+Did you have any idea the Giants were looking to take you 22nd overall in the 1st round in 2003?

 David: I was not aware.
 I was told afterwards by my agent that he was aware that that would be a fallback position for me.
-What you really want to know is, you want to know where the worst place is that you could be picked.
+What you really want to know is where the worst place is that you could be picked.
 A lot of guys want to know the possible places where you can be picked, but you want to know the worst ones.
-You want to know the teams where you’re like okay, worst case scenario they’re taking you.
+You want to know the teams where you’re like, okay, worst case scenario they’re taking you.

 MMO: Getting the direct call from Sabean must’ve been a pretty surreal moment for you.